4.15. Advanced Topics

 Raytracer.INFOS.TIR

 Total inner reflection.
-Reflections are not simulated, so the ray is treated as being absorbed at the surface intersection
+As reflections are not simulated, the ray is treated as being absorbed at the refracting surface.

 Raytracer.INFOS.ILL_COND

-Ill-conditioned rays for hit finding of a numerical, custom surface.
-In almost all cases the intersection will be wrong.
+Ill-conditioned rays for intersection calculation at a numerical, custom surface.
+In almost all cases the resulting intersection would be wrong.
 This can happen if the surface is badly defined numerically or geometrically, there are surface collisions or a ray hits the surface multiple times.
 Please check the geometry of the raytracer and the surface definition.

 Raytracer.INFOS.OUTLINE_INTERSECTION

-Rays that would leave the outline are absorbed at the outline intersection
+Rays that would have left the defined geometry outline are absorbed at the affected outline plane.

-The raytracer also provides a Raytracer.geometry_error flag that gets set when tracing was aborted due to issues with the geometry.
-Geometry checks are only executed while tracing, so Raytracer.trace must be called first.
+The raytracer also provides a Raytracer.geometry_error flag that is set when tracing was aborted due to a critical geometry issue.
+Geometry checks are only performed while tracing, so Raytracer.trace must be called first.

-When using the GUI, a subset of surface collision points will also be displayed in the geometry.
+In the case of surface collisions, a subset of collision points will be displayed in the 3D view inside the GUI.

 4.15.2.
 Accessing Ray Properties